10 Best Money Management software for personal use

 06. Money Dance

 Moneydance is software that allows you to record your transaction according to categories.
 It easily analyzes your pattern and does all the classification by itself.
 Moneydance allows you to set up reminders on the calendar.
-It is an easy to use money management program that offers powerful budgeting features and reporting options.
+It is easy to use money management program that offers powerful budgeting features and reporting options.

-Moneydance supports online banking and bill payment, account management, budgeting and investment tracking.
+Moneydance supports online banking and bill payment, account management, budgeting, and investment tracking.

 Buxfer is an online money management tool that allows you to bring all your personal finance information together in one place, understand where your money goes, reduce unwanted spending, and save for future goals.
-Buxfer dashboard provides a quick overview of your account and alerts you if anything is off in your budget.
+Also, Buxfer dashboard provides a quick overview of your account and alerts you if anything is off in your budget.
 It Syncs all your bank accounts and you can add transactions manually and reconcile.
 It popup real-time alerts and reminders when you’re over the budget.

-YNAB is a very easy to use money management software.
+YNAB is very easy to use money management software.
 It tracks all of your transactions and budget.
 YNAB looks like a very traditional budgeting software.
 You enter your categories, track your spending, and adjust if you go over or under on certain categories.
 Using YNAB, you can easily connect all your bank accounts in one place and can access to your financial information, from any device, anytime.
 These tools teach you to get out of debt.

 CountAbout is personal finance software that makes it easy to set up and track a budget.
 You need to get the Premium subscription to connect to your accounts automatically.
 CountAbout app allows you to import from Quicken or Mint.
 The service allows you to easily sync your personal finances in one location, and with reporting.
 It automatically syncs data from banking, credit card or retirement accounts, and download investment balances.